 \section{Abstract}

 We investigate the real-time buildup of short-range correlations in a nondegenerate ultracold Bose gas near a narrow Fano-Feshbach resonance.
-Using rapid optical control, we quench the closed-channel molecular energy to resonance on sub-microsecond timescales and track the evolution of the two-body contact through photo-dissociation losses.
+Using rapid optical control, we quench the closed-channel molecular energy to resonance on submicrosecond timescales and track the evolution of the two-body contact through photodissociation losses.
 Repeated pulse sequences enhance sensitivity to early-time two-body losses and reveal long-lived coherence between atom pairs and molecular states.
-The observed dynamics are accurately reproduced by our dynamical two-channel zero-range theory, which explicitly accounts for the resonance’s narrow width and finite closed-channel decay, establishing a predictive framework for correlation dynamics in quantum gases near Fano–Feshbach resonances.
+The observed dynamics are accurately reproduced by our dynamical two-channel zero-range theory, which explicitly accounts for the resonance’s narrow width and finite closed-channel decay, establishing a predictive framework for correlation dynamics in quantum gases near Fano-Feshbach resonances.

 Understanding and predicting out-of-equilibrium dynamics in quantum many-body systems is one of the central challenges of modern physics.
-Ultracold gases offer a pristine testbed to address this challenge, with well-defined initial states, tunable interactions, and microscopic dynamics that can be resolved directly in experiment.
-This unique level of control has enabled landmark observations of non-equilibrium phenomena in quantum gases~\cite{Greiner2002, Cetina2016,Bernien2017,Prufer2018,Erne2018,Senaratne2018,Skou2021,Etrych2025,Vivanco2025}.
+Ultracold gases offer a pristine test bed to address this challenge, with well-defined initial states, tunable interactions, and microscopic dynamics that can be resolved directly in experiment.
+This unique level of control has enabled landmark observations of nonequilibrium phenomena in quantum gases~\cite{Greiner2002, Cetina2016,Bernien2017,Prufer2018,Erne2018,Senaratne2018,Skou2021,Etrych2025,Vivanco2025}.

 Among the various nonequilibrium settings explored so far, a paradigmatic case is the three-dimensional Bose gas quenched from the weakly interacting regime to the maximally interacting unitary limit, whose experimental study~\cite{Makotyn2014,Fletcher2017,Eigen2017,Klauss2017,Eigen2018,Zhang2023} stimulated extensive theoretical activity~\cite{Natu2013,Sykes2014,Corson2015,Dincao2018,Munoz2019,Colussi2020,Sun2020,Gao2020,Qi2021,Ahmed-Braun2022,Yang2023,Cui2024,VandeKraats2024,Wang2024,Wang2025}.
 The dynamics of this system are governed by the buildup of short-range two-body correlations, which are naturally described in terms of Tan’s contact $\mathcal{C}_2$~\cite{Tan2008Momentum,Tan2008,Tan2008Generalized,Braaten2008,Zhang2009,Braaten2011bosons, Werner2012bosons,Braaten2012}, a unifying concept in quantum gases with close connections to nuclear physics~\cite{BarneaNuclContactsPRL2015,HenPLB2018,Nucl_C_exp_Nature2020,HenContactsNatPhys2021}.
 The contact $\mathcal{C}_2$, proportional to the probability of finding two atoms at short interparticle distances, connects microscopic and thermodynamic quantities through exact relations.
 While $\mathcal{C}_2$ has been measured at equilibrium~\cite{Wild2012,Fletcher2017,Zou2021}, its nonequilibrium dynamics remain elusive~\cite{Makotyn2014,Eigen2018}, most likely because of additional three-body contributions~\cite{Smith2014,VandeKraats2024}.